Go Beyond Book Club

 How to start a book club

 What is a good number for your book club?
 Best would be at least eight to twelve people.
-If it's too small you risk some of your friends not finishing the read on time or they just can't make it to the book club.
-If it's too big, it can put a strain on the discussion and hosting
+If your group is too small than you risk some not finishing the book or showing up which means no book discussion will happen.
+If it's too big, it can put a strain on the discussion and hosting.

 Where & When